27 february 2020

 Through this simulation lab, top level decision makers and influencers will be bringing their expertise to the table, working on real-life scenarios to co-create the way forward.
 By working together they will better understand how they can develop greater holistic services while gaining unique and relevant insights into the strengths, gaps and barriers to delivering family-strengthening support to those implementing family-based care in Maharashtra.

-The results and findings of the day will be reported back to delegates and published in Udayan Care’s Institutionalised Children: Explorations and Beyond (ICEB) journal.
+The results and findings of the day will be reported back to delegates and submitted to a scholarly journal for consideration.

-Maharashtra State Commission for the Protection of Child Rights
+Maharashtra State Commission for Protection of Child Rights

 Director of Global Advocacy, Children’s Emergency Relief International (CERI)